Sube a mi Motora

-Sube a mi Motora (Súbete a mi moto) was usually the last song performed at Menudo concerts during the era that the song was a hit.
+"Sube a mi Motora (Súbete a mi moto)" was usually the last song performed at Menudo concerts during the era that the song was a hit.
 When six members of Menudo returned to the stage in 1998 during their El Reencuentro comeback tour, Sube a mi Motora was always the last song performed by the former Menudo's and Farrait ended the shows by driving a motorcycle around.

-In the mid-80s, the song was released in Brazilian Portuguese (Suba na minha Moto) and it was a big hit in Brazil, but the biggest hit of the group in the country was Não Se Reprima.
-An English version was released as "Motorcycle Dreamer", with Ricky Melendez or Robby Rosa (after Melendez left the band) as lead singers.
+An English version was released as "Motorcycle Dreamer" in Reaching Out, with Miguel Cancel first covering the song, then Ricky Melendez (after Cancel left the band) as lead singer.
+That same year, the song was released in their first Portuguese Album Mania called "Sobe em Minha Moto" and it became a hit in Brazil, with Melendez singing it.

+According to some online websites, the song is about experiencing freedom.